alfonsof/aws-python-examples/awslambdainvoke-capi/README.md

 # AWS Lambda Function Invoke Python example

-This folder contains an AWS Lambda Function example in Python on AWS (Amazon Web Services).
+This folder contains a Python application example that handles Lambda functions on AWS (Amazon Web Services).

-It invokes a Lambda function using the Client API (low-level) of Boto 3.
+Invokes a Lambda function using the Client API (low-level) of Boto 3.

 ## Requirements